Christopher Morel Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the seventh-best in the league.
+- The Orioles pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles' 4.13 team ERA ranks 14th among all league pitching staffs.
+- The Orioles have the 15th-ranked team ERA among all league pitching staffs (4.22).

-- The Orioles rank 15th in baseball in home runs allowed (77 total, 1.1 per game).
+- Orioles pitchers combine to allow 80 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Irvin makes the start for the Orioles, his fifth of the season.
-He is 1-2 with a 7.85 ERA and 18 strikeouts in 18 1/3 innings pitched.
+- Gibson (8-3) takes the mound for the Orioles in his 15th start of the season.
+He's put together a 3.90 ERA in 83 2/3 innings pitched, with 58 strikeouts.

-- His most recent time out was on Saturday against the Kansas City Royals, when the left-hander tossed 5 1/3 innings, surrendering one earned run while allowing six hits.
+- In his last appearance on Sunday against the Kansas City Royals, the righty threw 6 1/3 innings, giving up three earned runs while surrendering seven hits.

-- The 29-year-old has put up an ERA of 7.85, with 8.8 strikeouts per nine innings, in five games this season.
-Opponents are batting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.